Purushoth-12/PRODIGY_ML_02/README.md

 ---

-Dataset Information
+## Dataset Information

 The dataset contains customer information collected from a shopping mall.

-Features Used
+### Features Used

-- Annual Income (k$) – Customer's yearly income
+1. Annual Income (k$) – Customer's yearly income.
-- Spending Score (1-100) – Score assigned based on customer spending behavior
+2. Spending Score (1-100) – Score assigned based on customer spending behavior.

 These two features were selected to identify customers with similar purchasing habits.

 ---

-Methodology
+## Methodology

-1. Data Preparation
+### 1. Data Preparation

-- Imported the dataset using Pandas
+- Imported the dataset using Pandas.
-- Selected relevant features
+- Selected relevant features.
-- Checked for missing values
+- Checked for missing values.
-- Prepared data for clustering
+- Prepared data for clustering.

-2. Finding the Optimal Number of Clusters
+### 2. Finding the Optimal Number of Clusters

 The Elbow Method was used to determine the best value of K.